mono/mono.posix/README.md

         `libMonoPosixHelper.so` to make sure that all p/invokes are there.
   - [ ] Add guard objects to `free(3)` allocated objects automatically
+  - [ ] If a given function/syscall etc isn't available on the host
+        OS, we should still make the corresponding p/invoke in the helper lib available, but set `errno` to `ENOSYS`